Aidanng19/Aidan_Website/Recipe_Folder/Lamb_Soup.md

 ## Notes
 11/22/2025: I increased the cooking time to 30 minutes because I could see gelatin when I cooked for 15 minutes last time.
 I didn't add broth because I wanted to see how tasteful my broth would be without help.
 I could see scum at the top of the soup, so try soaking or pre-boiling the meat beforehand.
 My lamb wasn't dry and fell off the bone, so I like this cooking time more.
 The soup tasted pretty good, not too sour, so I won't be adding broth in the future.

+12/114/2025: The soup tastes a little sour.
+But I added Worcestershire sauce so that should make it more sour.
+I don't know if this soup is supposed to be sour.
+So I need to taste this at a restaurant before I make further changes to this recipe.